Can we prescribe the physical parameters of multiple black holes?: Introduction

-In this paper a different strategy will be applied.
-We shall consider a set of generic individual Kerr-Schild black holes, each located momentarily on a plane in some background Euclidean space but the orientation of their speeds and spins will not be restricted.
-By adopting constructive elements of the proposal in \cite{racz_bh_ID}, we shall choose the free data to the initial-boundary value problem, derived from the parabolic-hyperbolic form of the constraints, using the metric yielded by superposing Kerr-Schild black holes.
-Note that in case of widely separated generic Kerr-Schild black holes solutions to the initial-boundary problem are expected to differ only slightly from the individual black holes solutions, whence it is highly plausible that in these cases the craved global solutions exist.
-Nevertheless, as the verification of the basic result of the present paper refers only to the specific choice of the free data and it does not require the detailed knowledge of solutions, no attempt will be made here to deal with the global existence and uniqueness of solutions to the pertinent initial-boundary value problem.
-Instead, provided that free data is chosen as proposed in \cite{racz_bh_ID}, the global existence of asymptotically flat solutions to this initial-boundary value problem will simply be assumed.
+This paper will focus on the Arnowitt-Deser-Misner (ADM) charges of multiple black hole systems.
+Accordingly, superposing individual Kerr-Schild black holes, each located momentarily on a plane in some background Euclidean space with speeds parallel to and spins orthogonal to the distinguished plane.
+By adopting constructive elements of the proposal in \cite{racz_bh_ID, racz_bh_ID-suppl}, we shall choose the free data to the initial-boundary value problem, derived from the parabolic-hyperbolic form of the constraints, using superposed Kerr-Schild black holes.
+Clearly, if the individual Kerr-Schild black holes are widely separated the initial data, satisfying the constraints, will only slightly differ from the superposed data induced on a $t=const$ time-slice.
+Therefore, it is highly plausible that the craved global solutions exist.
+Note, however, that the verification of the primary result of the present paper refers only to the specific choice of the free data, and it does not require detailed knowledge of solutions.
+Therefore, no attempt will be made to deal with the global existence and uniqueness of solutions to the aforementioned initial-boundary value problem.
+Instead, assuming that appropriate free data has been chosen, we will assume that the global existence of asymptotically flat solutions to the aforementioned initial-boundary value problem to hold in an analogy of the arguments applied in \cite{racz_bh_ID, racz_bh_ID-suppl}.

-As the metric (\ref{eq:bks4}) of superposed Kerr-Schild black holes is asymptotically flat \cite{racz_bh_ID}---though it does not satisfy Einstein's equations---it is plausible to assume that solutions to the specific initial-boundary problem will also be asymptotically flat.
-As a working hypothesis we shall assume this, and also that well-defined ADM mass, center of mass, linear and angular momenta can be associated with the corresponding asymptotically flat solutions.

-Based on these assumptions, this paper is to prove that the ADM quantities, characterizing initializations of the underlying multiple black hole systems, can be given---without making detailed use of the to be solutions to the constraints---in terms of the rest masses, positions, velocities and spins of the individual black holes.
+Note that the metric (\ref{eq:bks4}) of superposed Kerr-Schild black holes---though not satisfying Einstein's equations---is asymptotically flat \cite{racz_bh_ID}.
+Therefore, it is plausible that solutions to the specific initial-boundary value problem will also be asymptotically flat.
+The asymptotic form of the metric (\ref{eq:bks4}), along with the geometric assumptions imposed in our construction, guarantee that well-defined ADM mass, center of mass, linear and angular momenta can always be associated with the corresponding multiple black hole system.
+The main point in this paper is that all the ADM quantities of multiple black hole systems are determined by the rest masses, positions, velocities, and spins of the involved individual black holes.